theborakompanioni/azure-docs.de-de/articles/vs-azure-tools-emulator-express-debug-run.md

 <properties
-   pageTitle="Verwenden von Emulator Express zum Ausführen und Debuggen eines Clouddiensts auf einem lokalen Computer | Microsoft Azure" description="Verwenden von Emulator Express zum Ausführen und Debuggen eines Clouddiensts auf einem lokalen Computer" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"
+   pageTitle="Using Emulator Express to run and debug a cloud service on a local machine | Microsoft Azure" description="Using Emulator Express to run and debug a cloud service on a local machine" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"